frostcone/magmaguy.com/wiki/en/elitemobs/dungeons.md

 <details>
 <summary>[Levels 35] [Instanced Lair] <a href="https://magmaguy.itch.io/elitemobs-thepalace">The Palace</a> / <a href="https://www.patreon.com/magmaguy">patreon.com/magmaguy</a></summary>

 This dungeon is part of the Story Mode Dungeon series.
 Players can embark on quests that weave a continuous narrative through the dungeons, offering a cohesive and immersive storyline.
+Deep within the dwarven city, within the palace, resides its mad monarch.
+Dark and unnatural power emanates from the monarch, accompanied by faint, eerie chimes echoing through the halls.

 <pre>
 EliteMobs Info: